 So, if you have a choice of campsites, pick out the campsite or where you’re going to park your RV that has the best ground surface but also the most level.

-Install and use your RV automatic leveling system
+Use your RV automatic leveling system

 Auto leveling systems are the ultimate way to help mitigate forward-to-back and side-to-side rocking of your parked RV.
 Auto levelers also can help stabilize and/or level your RV when parked on uneven ground.